PhantomBanditX/Signals-After-the-Noise/README.md

 - Reading LSASS memory is consistent with credential dumping activity

 ### Conclusion
-The ActionType that confirmed LSASS memory was read was ``ReadProcessMemoryApiCall``.
-This event confirmed credential-access behavior because PowerShell moved from opening LSASS to actually reading its memory.
+The ActionType ``ReadProcessMemoryApiCall`` confirmed that the operator progressed beyond handle access and successfully read memory from ``lsass.exe``.
+Combined with the earlier ``OpenProcessApiCall`` activity, this provides strong evidence of credential-access behavior consistent with LSASS credential dumping techniques.

 </details>